leela-zero/leela-zero/autogtp/README.md

 # Running

-Copy the compiled leelaz binary into the autogtp directory, and run autogtp.

-    cp ../build/leelaz .
-    ./autogtp
+autogtp and leelaz binaries need to be in the same directory.

 While autogtp is running, typing q+Enter will save the processed data and exit.
 When autogtp runs next, autogtp will continue the game.

+# Help

+For more details about AutoGTP, or for specific use (for example how to use multi GPU, or any other setting), you can run, while in the directory where your autogtp executable is :
+- `./autogtp --help` on linux/mac
+- `autogtp.exe --help` on windows

+This will display a list of all possible settings and how to use them